Fool in the Rain

 "Fool in the Rain" is the third song on Led Zeppelin's 1979 album In Through the Out Door.
-It was the last single released in the US before they formally disbanded in 1980.
-The song peaked number 1 in Canadian CHUM Chart on 19 january 1980 and reached number 21 on the Billboard Hot 100 on 16 February same year.
+It was the last single released in the US before Led Zeppelin formally disbanded in 1980.
+The song peaked at number 1 in Canadian CHUM Chart on 19 January 1980 and reached number 21 on the Billboard Hot 100 on 16 February of the same year.

 Composition

 Led Zeppelin bassist John Paul Jones and vocalist Robert Plant were inspired by samba beats that played during the 1978 FIFA World Cup tournament in Argentina.
 Biographer Dave Lewis commented:

 Thus the idea emerged to layer on their own samba halfway through the hop-skip riff arrangement.
 Crazed as it sounds, it works beautifully right through JP's [Jones] street whistles to Bonzo's [drummer Bonham] delightfully constructed timpani crashes.

 Critical reception

-While In Through The Out Door was not regarded with the same praise as Led Zeppelin's previous albums, "Fool in the Rain" still managed to garner positive reception.
+While In Through The Out Door was not regarded with the same praise as Led Zeppelin's previous albums, "Fool in the Rain" still received a positive reception.
 Scott Ludwig, writing for Courier News in 1980, highly praised Bonham's performance.
 In a retrospective review, Andrew Doscas of PopMatters called it the "standout track", opining it was "the band’s last fun song" and "the only such found on In Through the Out Door".
 Cash Box said it has "a zesty Latin-samba instrumental break, Page's sharp lead and rhythm guitar work and Plant’s high, tough vocals."